 All animal must have been out of the shelter environment for a minimum of 14 days prior to departure on transport.
 They can have been in a foster home, reputable kennel, vets office, etc. This can be anywhere besides the shelter/animal control.
 This will give potential illness time to present itself and time for their vaccinations to take effect.

 All animals boarding H.E.A.R.T.S. will be required to have an Interstate Health Certificate.
 This must be issued within 10 days of the dogs’ arrival at their destination.
 The health certificate must be fully completed and signed by the veterinarian.
-All health certificates must contain the dogs’ vaccination history and heartworm and fetal status.
+All health certificates must contain the dogs’ vaccination history and heartworm and fecal status.
 PLEASE ATTACH AN EXTRA COPY OF THE HEALTH CERTIFICATE TO THE PACKAGE.
 We have to keep copies for our records and don’t have the capability to make copies while on the road.
 Medical records must accompany the health certificate.